 I love tender mercy tithing stories: people paying their week’s grocery money only to find it returned to them somehow, or perhaps paying tithing with Christmas money and then receiving anonymous gifts.
 I am always moved by those stories, but this is not one of them.

 When I met my husband, his parents were on the brink of financial ruin.
 His mother’s fragile health (complications from severe diabetes, including a kidney transplant and an uninsured pancreas transplant) led to deep indebtedness, and in spite of generous help from family and the Church, things did not look good.
 My father-in-law’s health had also plummeted, and he was no longer able to work.
-Eventually they lost their home, and after much prayer and tears declared bankruptcy.
+Eventually they lost their home, and after much prayer and tears declared bankruptcy – check attorneys help for chapter 7 bankruptcy from here.
 This was a terrible, humiliating time for them–they had been blessed in the past to pay all their bills eventually, sometimes in miraculous ways, but although they continued to pay a faithful tithe, no windows opened.

 I have heard many windows of heaven tithing stories, and they are real and true, but I have often missed the rest of Malachi.
 Here’s what it says right after the Lord gives the open-the-windows-of-heaven promise.